eslint/eslint/docs/src/user-guide/configuring/configuration-files-new.md

 ESLint can evaluate your code in one of three ways:

 1. ECMAScript module (ESM) - Your code has a module scope and is run in strict mode.
-1. CommonJS - Your code has a top-level function scope and runs in nonstrict mode.
+1. CommonJS - Your code has a top-level function scope and runs in non-strict mode.
-1. Script - Your code has a shared global scope and runs in nonstrict mode.
+1. Script - Your code has a shared global scope and runs in non-strict mode.

 You can specify which of these modes your code is intended to run in by specifying the `sourceType` property.
 This property can be set to `"module"`, `"commonjs"`, or `"script"`.
 By default, `sourceType` is set to `"module"` for `.js` and `.mjs` files and is set to `"commonjs"` for `.cjs` files.
 Here's an example: